Pratt-Institute/MicroPython4MicroBit/README.md

-# info697
+# INFO-697 Examples
-INFO-697-01 Rapid Prototyping and Physical Computing - Spring 2019
+Additional MicroPython examples for the Micro:Bit, used in INFO-697 Rapid Prototyping and Physical Computing course.

+## Examples Provided
+* LCD screen
+* Servo